g0lgs/Minos-Config-Script/README.md

 You will need to connect each Radio individually to the USB and use the udevadm command like:

-	sudo udevadm info -a /dev/ttyUSB0 or
 	sudo udevadm info -a -n ttyUSB0

+and perhaps:

+	sudo udevadm info -p $(udevadm info -q path -n /dev/ttyUSB0)

 Examine the details so you can correctly populate the UDEV Rule file '99-hamlib.rules' with the details of your radio's

-	From the udevam output you will need:
+	From the udevadm output you will need:

 	ATTRS{idVendor}		(probably '10c4')
 	ATTRS{idProduct}	(probably 'ea60')